 When you take your money matters

-Taking money from your pension savings often involves taking out small amounts at regular intervals – a bit like paying yourself a salary.
+Taking money from your retirement savings often involves taking out small amounts at regular intervals from your pension – a bit like paying yourself a salary.

 Although changing your investments now, while markets are volatile, may mean that you lock in some losses, it’s still a good time to review your investments to make sure they remain right for you and your long-term plans.

-Your pension’s invested to help it grow.
-That means its value can go down as well as up and it may be worth less than was paid in.
+The value of investments can go down as well as up and it may be worth less than was paid in.
 Investment returns aren’t guaranteed.

 You could run out of money depending on the level of withdrawals, investment performance or if you live longer than you expect.